DevynJohnson/Get2KnowMe/README.md

 - **Right of Access & Deletion**: Users can access, export, or delete their data at any time via the application interface or by contacting support.
 - **Data Minimization**: Only essential information is collected for account creation and communication passport functionality.
 No unnecessary or sensitive data is collected beyond what is required for the service.
 - **Data Security**: Passwords are securely hashed (bcrypt).
 All data is encrypted in transit (HTTPS).
 Passport data is only visible when a user chooses to share their passcode or QR code.
+- **Database Encryption**: Personally identifiable information (PII) is encrypted at the field level in MongoDB using [mongoose-field-encryption](https://www.npmjs.com/package/mongoose-field-encryption), ensuring sensitive data is protected at rest.
 - **Children’s Privacy**: The platform restricts use to those 16+ (or 13+ in the UK) unless verifiable parental consent is provided, in line with GDPR and UK GDPR requirements.
 - **Data Hosting**: Data is stored securely using Render and MongoDB Atlas, both of which provide strong security and compliance features.
 - **Breach Notification**: Users will be notified promptly in the event of a data breach affecting their personal data.